cvetomir-todorov/CecoChat/docs/intro-technologies.md

 * suitable for time series
 * eliminates the need of caching
 * allows precise control over the consistency used for writes and reads
-* ensures data consistency via hinted hand-offs and read repairs
+* ensures data consistency via hinted handoffs and read repairs
 * needs regular anti-entropy repairs which are CPU-bound

 # Configuration database